The Best Zero-Waste Gifts for Any Occasion

 Plastic has created a major problem in our oceans, on our seashores and on our lands.
 Because it will never naturally biodegrade, nearly every piece of plastic produced is still in the environment in some form.
 Cape Clasp partnered with the National Park Foundation to highlight 16 national parks and seashores.
 Made from plastic removed from the oceans as the raw material, these bracelets are worn as a daily reminder to reduce your plastic use and to protect our oceans, parks and trails.

 Ethique claims to be the world's first zero-waste beauty brand, and all of its products for the face, hair and body come packaged in plastic-free materials.
 The brand even sells bars for deodorants, laundry and pets.
 We love this Hair Sampler because it lets the recipient try out five different bars to find their perfect fit, from Frizz Wrangler Shampoo to Wonderbar Conditioner.

 We love this soap for a variety of reasons -- it's all-natural, aluminum-free, phthalates-free, paraben-free, cruelty-free, made in the USA and woman-owned.
 Need I say more?

 Biodegradable sea sponges are a great alternative to synthetic shower puffs.

 A truly zero-waste gift would involve giving yoga classes or a membership, but Girlfriend Collective is a worthy option if going the clothing route.
-That's because their line of clothing is made from recycled water bottles, and no, the material isn't any different from your typical workout wear.
+That's because their line of clothing is made from recycled water bottles, and no — the material isn't any different from your typical workout wear.
 Plus, the line comes not just in a variety of colors, but a variety of sizes meant to fit all body types.
-There's even a new LITE legging made from recycled fishing nets.